Ext-analogues of Branching laws: Finite dimensionality of Ext groups

-We may therefore assume that $\pi$ is not a supercuspidal representation.
-We now use the well-known fact that any irreducible admissible representation $\pi$ of any reductive $p$-adic group, in particular $\SO(V)$, is a quotient of a principal series representation induced from a supercuspidal representation.
-By induction in stages, we can assume that $\pi$ is a quotient of a principal series representation induced from a maximal parabolic.
+Assume now that $\pi$ is not a supercuspidal representation, and write $\pi$ as a quotient of a principal series representation induced from a representation of a maximal parabolic subgroup of $\SO(V)$.
 We thus have an exact sequence,

 This gives rise to a long exact sequence,